Knowed

 Nope - I done knowed better.

-other spellings: knew, done knowed, already knowed, knowed better, knowed all along, and knowed good and well
+variations: knew, done knowed, already knowed, knowed better, knowed all along, knowed good and well

 ★ "Knowed" often shows up with "done" for emphasis: *"I done knowed."* That combo is especially Appalachian/Southern. ★